tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:amendmentProperty
 - Preferred Label: amendment Property
-- Definition: Category of object properties that apply to Amendments
+- Definition: Category of object properties that apply to bdqffdq:Amendments
-- Comments: Subproperties of this type group object properties that apply to Amendment concepts such as AmendmentPolicy (DataQualityNeed), AmendmentMethod (DataQualityMethods) and Amendment (DataQualityReports).
+- Comments: Subproperties of this type group object properties that apply to bdqffdq:AmendmentConcepts such as bdqffdq:AmendmentPolicy (bdqffdq:DataQualityNeed), bdqffdq:AmendmentMethod (bdqffdq:DataQualityMethod) and bdqffdq:Amendment (bdqffdq:DataQualityReports).

 ********************